thalessn/thalessn/README.md

 I'm very curious about backend world and always looking for new adventures.

-🌱 I’m currently learning: •Javascript •Typescript • Nodejs.
+🌱 I’m currently learning: •Golang •Javascript •Typescript • Nodejs.